 Students are involved in mounting a major theatrical production.
 Actors by audition.
 Assistant Director, Stage Manager, construction, technical and artistic support by interview, interest and need.
 Credits determined by level of involvement.
 May be repeated for credit up to 15 credits maximum.
-Required preparation: audition and interview by the instructor.
 (LE)